utah-cs4470-sp23/class/assignment3/README.md

 [color-picker]: https://www.google.com/search?q=color+picker

-In JPL images, the first dimension is the row and the second dimension is the height.
+In JPL images, the first dimension is the row and the second dimension is the column.
 So an image is normally passed like this: `img[H, W]`.
 But when we write the size of an image below we write `WxH`.
 Don't get these mixed up.